sdthompson1/babylon/docs/lang-ref.md

 `function` declarations at different places within the same module to share the same name.

-Note that "ghost constants" are not allowed currently.
-Also, generic constants (e.g. something like `const foo<a> = ...`) are not allowed.
+Note that generic constants (e.g. something like `const foo<a> = ...`)
+are not allowed.

+Constants may be marked "ghost".

+It is not allowed to create (non-ghost) constants of an abstract type, or where the initializer term depends on an abstract type in some way.
+(See "Abstract types" above.)
+For example, given `datatype Maybe<T> = Nothing | Just(T)`, and an abstract type `Abstr`, you cannot define `const c = Nothing<Abstr>`.
+This is because the compiler would not know how many bytes to reserve for such a constant (without looking at the definition of the abstract type).

 ## Function declarations